The Woman in the Line

-The Woman in the Line (La mujer de la fila) is a 2025 drama film co-produced by Argentina and Spain, directed by Benjamín Ávila.
+The Woman in the Line (Spanish: La mujer de la fila) is a 2025 drama film co-written and directed by Benjamín Ávila.
 It follows a mother’s personal quest to uncover the reasons behind her son’s arrest.
 The film stars Natalia Oreiro, Amparo Noguera, Alberto Ammann, and Federico Heinrich.
 It premiered in Argentina on 4 September 2025.

 Plot

 The film tells the story of Andrea, a middle-class woman living in Buenos Aires whose life is upended by her son’s unexpected arrest.
 She discovers the realities faced by those with relatives in prison — bureaucratic hurdles, social prejudice, and the routines of visitation.
 There, she meets other “women in the line”, who, after initial coldness, become her emotional support network.